Tags: amazon rds, aws migration, cloud migration, migrate to aws, Migration, sql server migration, sql server on aws

-The first consideration we needed to help our customer move SQL Server to AWS was to determine which workloads should move to SQL Server running on EC2 instances and which workloads should move to SQL Server on RDS.
+The first consideration we needed to help Getty Images move SQL Server to AWS was to determine which workloads should move to SQL Server running on EC2 instances and which workloads should move to SQL Server on RDS.

 The key lies in understanding these points:

 - What is your current database and infrastructure technology and what is the appropriate match in AWS?